 Free Curriculum Vitae (CV) Templates for Microsoft Word

-A curriculum vitae (CV) is an alternative form of a resume.
-Certain industries (including academia, education, some sciences, and international companies) often prefer CVs to resumes.
-When a CV is called for, the hiring manager will typically say so in the job listing.
+When you need help writing a curriculum vitae (CV), it can be easiest to start with a template.
+A curriculum vitae is an alternative form of a resume.
+Certain industries (including academia, education, some sciences, and international companies) often prefer CVs over resumes.
+A hiring manager will typically ask for a CV in the job listing.

-CVs are normally longer than resumes – at least two or three pages – and differ from resumes in other respects as well.
+CVs are longer than resumes — at least two or three pages — and differ from resumes in other respects as well.
 CVs offer more information on your academic background and achievements, including research, awards, grants, publications, and teaching experience.